16 Jan Choosing the right splashback style for your kitchen

 If you like the texture of tiles but don’t want lots of grout lines, it is possible to source large panels of porcelain tile.
 We have a long panel of Neolith tile splashback on display in the showroom and it looks fabulous.

 Planning a new kitchen and want a statement splashback?
+Choosing a kitchen splashback doesn’t have to be overwhelming.
 Pop into the showroom to see our samples and get some ideas.
-Book an appointment at email@example.com.
+Book an appointment at firstname.lastname@example.org.
 Do check out our Projects page too for further inspiration.